mushroomhostage/Chestpack/README.md

 The default configuration is:

     allowNesting: false
+    maxSlots: 54
     packTypes:
         - {material: leather, material_count: 8, size: 45}
         - {material: wool, material_count: 8, size: 27, hasWorkbench: true}
         - {material: string, material_count: 4, size: 9}

-Alternatively you can disable Chestpack's crafting recipe and use another plugin to add more complex custom recipes.
+Alternatively you can disable Chestpack's recipes and use another plugin to add more complex custom recipes.
-Simply add a recipe to craft a chest with the following enchantments:"
+Simply add a recipe to craft a chest with the following enchantments:

 * Fortune I - identifies an empty pack (higher levels are used as unique identifiers)
 * Efficiency # - level is number of slots